Volatility and Amcache: extracting the hive from memory images

 Schema interpretation may need the right Volatility profile#

 Volatility 2's profile must match the captured OS for the registry-walking code to work cleanly.
 Get the wrong profile and the dumped hive may be incomplete or corrupted.
-Volatility 3 is much more forgiving here (it auto-detects), but a wrong-profile dump is still possible.
+Volatility 3 auto-detects and is much more forgiving, but a wrong-profile dump is still possible.

-AmcacheParser may emit warnings about missing transaction logs, truncated cells, or unexpected schema.
-These are expected when dumping from memory and do not necessarily mean the data is bad — but treat anomalies with extra care and cross-reference with disk if possible.
+AmcacheParser may warn about missing transaction logs, truncated cells, or unexpected schema.
+Expected when dumping from memory.
+Doesn't necessarily mean the data is bad.
+Treat anomalies with extra care and cross-reference with disk if possible.

 Comparing memory and disk hives#

-If you have both a memory dump and a disk image of the same host (taken at close times), parse both Amcache copies and diff them:
+If you have both a memory dump and a disk image of the same host (taken at close times), parse both and diff:

 $disk = Import-Csv .\HOST01_disk_amcache_UnassociatedFileEntries.csv |